eclipse-pde/eclipse.pde/docs/Execution_Environments.md

 2. The Equinox runtime will refuse to resolve/run your bundle if the current running JRE does not meet the minimum standard you specified.
-For example, if you attempt to install bundle B from above (requires JavaSE-21) on a system running Foundation 1.0, B will not resolve or run.
+For example, if you attempt to install bundle B from above (requires JavaSE-21) on a system running JavaSE-17, B will not resolve or run.

 This page describes how Execution Environments are defined within the PDE environment.